-We all know Thanksgiving is a time of giving thanks -- it's right there in the name.
-But with all the tasty food and candy corn floating about, sometimes it's hard to remember that lesson.
+We all know Thanksgiving is a time of giving thanks—it's right there in the name.
+But with all the tasty food and holiday prep taking place, sometimes it's hard to remember that lesson.
 Give your child an artistic way to keep his list of thanks in mind this Thanksgiving with the thankful turkey.

 What You Need:

 - Red construction paper

 - White construction paper

 - Have your child place the foam circle on the brown construction paper.

 - Let him use a pencil to trace the circle on the brown construction paper.
 This will be the turkey's body.